AdobeDocs/workfront.en/help/quicksilver/scenario-planner/show-role-allocation-workload-balancer.md

 &#42;To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

-## Show role allocation for projects and initiatives in the [!DNL Workload Balancer]
+## Show role allocation for projects and initiatives in the [!IUCONTROL Workload Balancer]

-If your company has purchased a [!DNL Workfront Scenario Planner] license, you can reconcile the resource allocations between the initiative and the project linked to it in the project-level [!DNL Workload Balancer].
+If your company has purchased a [!DNL Workfront Scenario Planner] license, you can reconcile the resource allocations between the initiative and the project linked to it in the project-level [!IUCONTROL Workload Balancer].

 1. (Conditional) Connect a project with an initiative using one of the methods described in the following articles: